-Advanced Accounting Subsystem
+Advanced Accounting subsystem

-This section provides system administrators with conceptual and procedural information about how to set up, administer, and manage Advanced Accounting.
+This topic provides system administrators with conceptual and procedural information about how to set up, administer, and manage Advanced Accounting.
 Information about projects, policies, transactional accounting, interval accounting, and data aggregation is included.

-To view or download the PDF version of this topic, click Understanding the Advanced Accounting Subsystem.
+To view or download the PDF version of this topic, click Advanced Accounting subsystem.

-Note: Downloading the Adobe[®] Reader: You need Adobe Reader installed on your system to view or print this PDF.
-You can download a free copy from the Adobe Web site (www.adobe.com/products/acrobat/readstep.html).
+Downloading Adobe Reader: You need Adobe® Reader installed on your system to view or print this PDF.
+You can download a free copy from the Adobe website (www.adobe.com/products/acrobat/readstep.html).